Crypto Tax Canada: Ultimate Guide 2024

 Anytime you're 'earning' crypto - like business income - this is likely to be subject to Income Tax.
 Meanwhile, anytime you're disposing of crypto - this is likely to be subject to Capital Gains Tax.
 It is advisable to speak to an experienced tax accountant about your specific DeFi investments.
 This said, from the current rules, we can infer DeFi would likely be taxed as follows:

 Borrowing from DeFi protocols: No tax (unless you receive an LP token in return for your staked crypto, in which case Capital Gains Tax).

 Paying interest in DeFi protocols: Capital Gains Tax - but potentially tax deductible.
 If you're borrowing and using this to buy an asset (which only generates capital gains), then the interest cost is not deductible.
-However, if you're using this loan to 'buy' income (like buying stocks which generate dividends or invest in another DeFi platform which generates rewards) then the interest paid can be deductible against that income.
+However, if you're using this loan to 'buy' income (like buying stocks that generate dividends or invest in another DeFi platform that generates rewards) then the interest paid can be deductible against that income.

 Selling or swapping NFTs: Income Tax if you created the NFT, Capital Gains Tax if you are selling an NFT you previously purchased.

 Buying NFTs: Capital Gains Tax if you're buying with crypto, tax free if you buy with fiat currency.

 Earning liquidity tokens from DeFi protocols: Income Tax.

 Adding liquidity to liquidity pools: Capital Gains Tax if you receive a token in exchange for your liquidity.

 Removing liquidity from liquidity pools: Capital Gains Tax if you exchange a token to remove your liquidity.

 Earning through play/engage to earn DeFi protocols: Income Tax.